dheerajkrishna141/GAME-HUB/README.md

 ## GameHub
 GameHub is a user-friendly UI designed to explore thousands of games all in one place.
-Our platform allows you to search, sort, and filter games easily, making it effortless to find your next favorite game.
+This platform allows you to search, sort, and filter games easily, making it effortless to find your next favorite game.

 ## Getting Started